spryker/spryker-docs/docs/scos/user/features/202204.0/gift-cards-feature-overview.md

 {% info_block warningBox %}

-Gift cards are sensitive data and can be used to pay orders; therefore, keep in mind that they should be protected like real money.
+Gift cards are sensitive data and can be used to pay orders; therefore, keep in mind that they must be protected like real money.

 {% endinfo_block %}